cnpem/epics-in-docker/README.md

 - MCA IOC: `ghcr.io/cnpem/mca-epics-ioc`
 - Motor PIGCS2 IOC: `ghcr.io/cnpem/motor-pigcs2-epics-ioc`

+## Included tool images

+Some images with EPICS tools are provided by this repository as well.

+- PVAccess Gateway: `ghcr.io/cnpem/epics-pvagw`

 ## IOC images

 IOC repositories should include this repository as a submodule in their root,